cukminseo/NSLab-CUK.github.io/_pages/1-member.md

 	<tr valign="top">
 		<td width="120"><img align="left" width="100px" margin="10px" src="https://nslab-cuk.github.io/images/ESYou.jpg"/></td>
 		<td><ul>
 			You Eun-Soon has been a lecturer at the Catholic University of Korea, Rep. of Korea, since September 2022.
-She received his Ph.D. degree in Computational Linguistics from Besancon University of France in 2007.
+She received her Ph.D. degree in Computational Linguistics from Besancon University, France, in 2007.
 She was a full-time researcher at Inha University, Rep. of Korea, from July 2017 to December 2019.
-Her research topics are Natural Language Processing(NLP), AI Ethics and Story generation.
+Her research topics are Natural Language Processing (NLP), AI Ethics, and Story generation.
 		</ul></td>
 	</tr>
 </table>